Skip to content

 Access Control in Inheritance

-Polymorphism & Virtual Functions
+2. Polymorphism and Virtual Functions

 class Shape {